 Disaster Recovery That Fits Your Needs

-The most robust disaster recovery plans are built for enterprise customers and enterprise budgets.
-They typically involve paying for compute functionality on an ongoing basis as an “insurance policy” to have the ability to quickly spin up a server in case of an attack.
+If you’ve done any research into disaster recovery planning services, you’ve probably noticed that most plans are built for enterprise customers with enterprise budgets.
+You typically pay for compute functionality on an ongoing basis so you can quickly spin up a server in case of an attack.
+Those compute servers essentially sit idle as an “insurance policy.”
 Instant Recovery in Any Cloud opens disaster recovery to a huge number of businesses that were left without affordable solutions.

-Just as virtualized environments allow you to pay for processing power as needed rather than provisioning dedicated servers for every part of your business, Backblaze Instant Recovery in Any Cloud allows you to provision compute power on demand in a VMware and Hyper-V based cloud.
+Instead of paying for compute servers you’re not using, Backblaze Instant Recovery in Any Cloud allows you to provision compute power on demand in a VMware and Hyper-V based cloud.
 The capacity is always there from Backblaze and phoenixNAP, but you don’t pay for it until you need it.

-The code also allows you to implement a multi-cloud, vendor-agnostic disaster recovery approach rather than relying on just one platform—you can spin up a server in any compute environment you prefer.
-And because the recovery is entirely cloud based, you can execute this recovery plan from anywhere you’re able to access your accounts.
+Finally, because the recovery is entirely cloud based, you can execute your recovery plan from anywhere you’re able to access your accounts.
 Even if your whole network is down, you can still get your recovery plan rolling.

 How It Works and What You Need

-Instant Recovery in Any Cloud works through a pre-built code package IT staff can use to create a digital mirror image of the infrastructure they have deployed on-premises in a VMware or Hyper-V based cloud.
+Instant Recovery in Any Cloud works through a pre-built code package your staff can use to create a digital mirror image of your on-premises infrastructure.
 The code package is built in Ansible, an open-source tool which enables IaC.
 Running an Ansible playbook allows you to provision and configure infrastructure and deploy applications as needed.
 All components are pre-configured within the script.
 In order to get started, you can find the appropriate instructions on our GitHub page.